-The secretary/treasurer is in charge of all accounting and finances for the annual Brooks College Council operating budget.
+The secretary-treasurer is in charge of all accounting and finances for the annual Brooks College Council operating budget.
 The Faculty Master gives final approval for the operating budget.
-As treasurer, they work closely with the college’s administrative assistant to ensure that expenditures follow university policies.
-As secretary they also record the minutes of College Council meetings, handle official correspondence, and help coordinate print and electronic news publications pertaining to college life.
+As Secretary-Treasurer, they work closely with the college’s administrative assistant to ensure that expenditures follow university policies and they also record the minutes of College Council meetings, handle official correspondence, and help coordinate print and electronic news publications pertaining to college life.

 Arts and Academics Committee

 The chair leads the committee’s efforts to promote learning among members of the college, works with the Faculty Master to capitalize on the learning potential provided by visitors to the college, and arranges peer mentoring.
 The committee also helps organize periodic common readings for the college, assists the Faculty Master with Master's Teas, and oversees other academic efforts in the college.

 Community and Traditions Committee

 The chair leads the committee’s efforts to promote the social interaction and engagement of the members of Brooks College.
 The committee is responsible for organizing social events and encouraging involvement in the traditions of the college.
 Among other things, the committee oversees the Community Dinner organization and program, sustains old traditions (e.g. annual tree-planting ceremony in honor of S. P. Brooks) and creates new ones (e.g., Christmas at Brooks), and records the history of the college.